preservim/vim-pencil/README.markdown

 # Future development

-If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.
+If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page or submit a pull request.

 ```
 <!-- vim: set tw=73 :-->